Chabane/bigdata-playground/k8s/README.md

 Note : We are currently working on this file ...

-WE are going to use kubernetes to deploy our application.
+We are going to use kubernetes to deploy our application.
 Why kubernetes?
 We will answer this question in the following days ...
+For more information about Kubernetes please visite the official doc : https://kubernetes.io/

 ## Setup environment
 We are going to need to install: